 Tom Hishon and Josh Helm

 Tom Hishon (left) and Josh Helm founded the popular restaurant Orphans Kitchen seven years ago.
-Now they’re coming to Britomart to open Kingi (short for kingfish), a brand-new, all-day restaurant in historic Masonic House, which is being refurbished as part of The Hotel Britomart development.
-Here, they talk to Britomart’s Jeremy Hansen about their history with food and wine and their hopes for their new venture.
+Now they’ve come to Britomart to open kingi (short for kingfish), a brand-new, all-day restaurant in historic Masonic House, which has been refurbished as part of The Hotel Britomart development.
+Here, they talk to Britomart’s Jeremy Hansen about their history with food and wine.

-JEREMY HANSEN: You’re going to be opening a new all-day restaurant named Kingi [which is the shorter name for kingfish, the New Zealand species that’s a highly regarded catch for amateur anglers] in Britomart, but first let’s go back a bit.
-I’m talking to you here at Orphans Kitchen, the restaurant you set up in Ponsonby seven years ago.
+JEREMY HANSEN: Your all-day restaurant named kingi [which is the shorter name for kingfish, the New Zealand species that’s a highly regarded catch for amateur anglers] is now open in Britomart, but let’s go back a bit.
 Were you both interested in food when you were younger?

 TOM HISHON: Josh’s father is really into wine, and Josh worked throughout high school at Caro’s wine [store in Auckland].
 My mum and her partner had a vineyard in Waipara for about eight years.
 I didn’t grow up there but would go and do harvests every year and be around winemakers, and that was where my love for wine started.